ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The Windows loader calls a module's `LDR_DATA_TABLE_ENTRY.EntryPoint` at module initialization; it has no knowledge of `DllMain` or C++ global constructors/destructors.
 Merging these into one callable `EntryPoint` is the job of a compiler.
 For instance, MSVC, which compiles a stub into your DLL that calls any global constructors/destructors followed by `DllMain`.

-## Lazy Loading and Lazy Binding OS Comparison
+## Lazy Loading and Lazy Linking OS Comparison

-It's important to differentiate between loading and binding.
+It's important to differentiate between loading and linking.
 Loading involves mapping into memory.
-Binding refers to resolving symbols.
-Doing either of these operations lazily means that it's done on an as-needed basis instead of all at process startup or all at library load for the latter operation.
+Linking (sometimes also known as "binding") refers to resolving symbols.
+Doing either of these operations lazily means that it's done on an as-needed basis instead of all at process startup or all at library load in the case of lazy linking.

-Windows collectively refers to lazy loading and lazy binding as "delay loading".
+Windows collectively refers to lazy loading and lazy linking as "delay loading".
 However, I use the distinguished terms throughout this section.

 Lazy loading exists as a first-class citizen on Windows but not on Unix systems.
 While it's a potentially useful optimization, architectural differences make it less needed on Unix systems than Windows.
 Windows prefers fewer programs with more threads, which get their functionality from libraries.
 In contrast, Unix favors more programs with fewer threads, leading to, on average, fewer libraries per process.
 Looking at the lengthy dependency chains for many common DLLs ties this in with the more monolithic architecture of Windows.

 One can quickly check the dependency chain of a DLL by using `dumpbin`, which is a tool that ships with Visual Studio: `dumpbin.exe /imports C:\Windows\System32\shell32.dll`

-Using `dumpbin` on `kernel32.dll` reveals it contains a lazy load for `rpcrt4.dll` when any of these [also lazy binding imports](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls#dump-delay-loaded-imports) are called:
+Using `dumpbin` on `kernel32.dll` reveals it contains a lazy load for `rpcrt4.dll` when any of these [also lazy linking imports](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls#dump-delay-loaded-imports) are called:

 ```
 Section contains the following delay load imports: